11 Benefits of Seaweed Fertilizers and How to Use It

 While meal products are limited to soil applications due to insolubility, foliar feedings or root zone applications through drip lines are possible with liquid seaweed

-are a natural source of a broad range of nutrients that are good for plants.
+Seaweed fertilizers are a natural source of a broad range of nutrients that are good for plants and improving your garden soil.
 Plus most seaweed fertilizers are organic.
 Seaweed will make for strong, bountiful gardens.
 We had a friend who had two large pine trees that were dying from the base and working up.
 She told my husband about it and he recommended a seaweed fertilizer mix.
 Over a weeks time they put 2 gallons of seaweed and water mix over the root zone of each tree.
 Then they watched as the trees gradually came back to life and started growing again.
 I hope you, too, will experiment with many of these tips.
-Seaweed fertilizers

 Are you now interested in seaweed fertilizers?

 Have you used seaweed fertilsers in the past?